uroboro/NotificationExplorer/README.md

 Cleared out list of hooked classes and functions: Hooks.h<br>
-In the future it will also track NSDistributedNotificationCenter, and any other class or function that behaves like these.

 Designed to be used in cycript with the following commands:<br>
 ?expand<br>